-The participant's Job Shadowing activities may only be spent observing and asking worksite staff questions to understand the occupation or industry.
+The participant's time spent in this activity comprises only "Job Shadowing" activities.
+The participant may only observe and ask the worksite staff questions to understand the occupation or industry.
 The participant may not directly contribute to the worksite's productivity by engaging in actual work activities.

-Before enrolling in this activity, the WIOA staff and participant should determine the specific goals to be achieved through the Job Shadow activity and agree to an estimated number of Job Shadowing hours to meet the participant's objectives.
+Before enrolling in this activity, the career planner and participant should determine the specific participant goals to be met via Job Shadowing and agree to an estimated number of Job Shadowing hours to complete the participant's needs.
 This estimation should be incorporated into the worksite agreement(s).

-Since participants in Job Shadowing do not receive wages, fringe benefits are also not provided during this activity.
-Career Planners / Career Coaches should discuss accident and occupational illness coverage with the participant.
+Because participants in Job Shadowing do not receive wages, fringe benefits are not provided during this activity.
+Participants have limited accident and occupational illness coverage through a blanket policy in force through the Administrative Entity.
 General supportive services may also be provided as appropriate.

-Safety at the learning work site is critical for WIOA service providers.
-WIOA staff must ensure that participants and site supervisor(s) are fully aware that participants' hands-on work is not permitted under any circumstance.
+Safety at the learning site is a critical issue for participants.
+Career planners must ensure that participants and site supervisor(s) are fully aware that participants' hands-on work is not allowed.

-All required job shadowing forms can be accessed on the IdahoWorks resource page.
+All required job shadowing forms can be accessed at this link: IdahoWorks resources page